CGamesPlay/infra/README.md

 Unclear!

+### Common Issues

+- If you change the server's primary IP addresses in the cloud provider console, it may be necessary to run `cloud-init clean -c network` and reboot in order for the server to detect the changes.
+Failing to do this may result in a partially updated network (e.g. IPv4 works but IPv6 does not).

 ## Security Model

 This is a toy project for personal use.
 As a result, the security model has been simplified from the normal one that you would encounter in a production system.
 At its core, the key difference is that a single-node system will be fully compromised if root access is gained on that node.
 The key implication of this is: **if a job escapes its sandbox, everything is compromised.** Specifically: